 - Windows Service not appearing in services list after install

 Install, Start, Stop and Uninstall Windows Services using SC

 SC is a very useful command for total manipulation of Windows Services, especially when you get past it’s quirky arguments.

-Note: There’s a space between binPath= and the actual path – this catches a lot of people out!
+Note: There must be a space between binPath= and the actual path - this catches a lot of people out!